Your lawyer can apply to the Workers Compensation Commission (WCC) to hear your case.

 - The Conciliation phase is where the Arbitrator will discuss the issues and see if the parties can reach agreement, if no agreement can be reached the matter proceeds to;

-- The Arbitration phase where sometimes questions are asked to clear up any unknown matters and the lawyers are then asked to submit what orders\
+- The Arbitration phase is where sometimes questions are asked to clear up any unknown matters

 10. The Arbitrator then makes a written decision within 21 days.